 To build a successful SaaS marketing strategy, figure out where you want users to go, and then create as many pathways with as few barriers as possible.
 You can also convert leads better with a SaaS marketing funnel by using interactive funnels that generate demand for your new software.

 Key Takeaway: All the incentives in the world won’t help your signups or sales if your target audience can’t find them.
 Don’t neglect to map out where you want your ideal customer to go and make it easy for them to get there.

 SaaS is a big, confusing field of terms that doesn’t have a clear start and end point.
-When it comes to kicking off a marketing campaign, the SaaS industry loves to look for growth hacking techniques.
+When it comes to kicking off a marketing campaign, the SaaS industry loves to look for growth hacking techniques such as tracking competitors, partnering with new brands, referral marketing and so on.
 Most of which come up short.

 Given the growth rate of SaaS companies, that expedient marketer mindset probably isn’t going to get better.

 So skip the latest crazes and head back to the basics of good digital marketing.

 For sustained growth, build a customer experience as detail-oriented as Help Scout.